pvnovarese/anchorectl-pipeline/README.md

-# Demo: Analyze images with anchore-cli in a jenkins pipeline without the Anchore plugin
+# Demo: Analyze images with anchorectl in a jenkins pipeline without the Anchore plugin

-This is a very rough demo of integrating Anchore with Jenkins using anchore-cli.  you may wonder why we would want to do this since there's a very nice plugin available that makes this a lot easier.
-Mostly this is just an example to follow when using other CICD tooling that doesn't have an anchore plugin.
+This is a very rough demo of integrating Anchore with Jenkins using anchorectl.

 ## Part 1: Jenkins Setup